thecloudranger/GC-SKU-Scout-Python/README.md

     ```

 2.  **Install dependencies:**
     This script requires the `google-api-python-client` and `pyyaml` libraries.
-You can install them using pip:
+You can install them using `pip` and the `requirements.txt` file:
     ```bash
-    pip install google-api-python-client pyyaml
+    pip install -r requirements.txt
     ```

 3.  **Set your API Key:**